Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is flung into the air.
 		// - "Fling Range"
 		// - "Fling Range Chance"
-		// "Fling Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor is flung into the air.
+		// "Fling Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor is flung into the air.
 		// - "Fling Chance"
 		// - "Fling Hit Mode"
 		// Requires "st_fling.smx" to be installed.